Skip to main content

 Barkhordar v.
 President of Harvard College, 544 F. Supp.
 3d 203 (D. Mass.
 2021).

 As evidence, the students cited Harvard's own recruitment website, which explained that an in-person experience "offers unparalleled resources to the University community, including libraries, laboratories, museums, and research centers to support scholarly work in nearly every field or discipline."
-Although the case was dismissed in Harvard's favor, similar lawsuits raise the same issues.
+Although the case was dismissed in Harvard's favor, other lawsuits raise the same issues.
+We will see more students and former students file similar lawsuits.

 Potential Legal Claims Against Your University

-If you are thinking of suing your school for moving online, your argument probably boils down to, "I am not getting what I paid for."
+If you are thinking of suing your school for moving online, your argument may boil down to, "I am not getting what I paid for."
 How does this translate into a legal claim?

-There are two main claims you can bring to seek payment for uncompensated benefits: (1) breach of contract and (2) unjust enrichment.
-Breach-of-contract claims simply try to enforce contractual agreements.
-By contrast, unjust-enrichment claims seek to avoid unfair windfalls, typically in the absence of a contract.
+There are two main claims you can bring to seek payment for uncompensated benefits: (1) breach of contract, and (2) unjust enrichment.
+Breach-of-contract claims try to enforce contractual agreements.
+By contrast, unjust enrichment claims seek to avoid unfair windfalls, often in the absence of a contract.
 This section explores both claims.

 Breach of Contract